joshuaeckroth/cinf401-website/notes/syllabus.markdown

 Members of the same group may receive different grades, if I have evidence or a strong belief that not all group members contributed equally.

 All projects are due by 11:59pm on the stated due date, except for the final project, which you will present during our "final exam" time (May 6, 5-7pm).
-There is no final exam, only these presentations.
+There is no final exam on that day, only these presentations.

 ### Late work